AyendiSimeon1/AyendiSimeon1/README.md

-Welcome to My GitHub Profile 👋
+ to My GitHub Profile 👋
 **About Me**
 Hello there!
 I'm Simeon Ayendi, a passionate backend engineer based in Nigeria.
 My journey in the world of sofware engineering has been a thrilling adventure, and I'm excited to share my projects and contributions with you.

-🔭 Current Focus
+**🔭 Current Focus**
 I'm currently working on an AI powered event management system .I'm always open to collaboration and feedback.

-🌱 Learning & Exploring
+**🌱 Learning & Exploring**
-I believe in continuous learning, and I'm currently exploring machine learning.
+ believe in continuous learning, and I'm  exploring machine learning.
 My GitHub repositories serve as a reflection of my growth and commitment to staying at the forefront of innovation.